JS-RML/Robotic-Object-Handovers/README.md

   * [./ur5_start.sh](##ur5startsh)
 ------------
 # 1. Overview
-This repository contains a simulation approach to model the occurrence of __Self-Righting__ behavior of planar-based rigid objects supported on two contact points under the influence of gravity, and also provides the software implementation of robotic __Palm-to-Surface Handover__.
+This repository contains a simulation approach to model the occurrence of __Self-Righting__ behavior of planar-based rigid objects supported on two contact points, and also provides the software implementation of robotic __Palm-to-Surface Handover__.

 ## Self-Righting
 GIF